 - Stop using recruiters who specialize in recruiting sales lambs.
 Hold them accountable.

-- Use a valid sales personality test to separate the sales lambs from the sales wolves.
+- Use a valid sales aptitude test to separate the sales lambs from the sales wolves.
 Leave the sales lambs for your competitors.

 - Do not use a gradual reduction in base compensation to weed out your sales lambs.